spencerjulius/lane_visualizer/README.md

 self.dest_city_col = self.sheet['G'][1:]
 self.dest_state_col = self.sheet['H'][1:]
 ```

-Certainly, here's a snippet you can add to the README.md file to guide users on customizing the Excel parameters for their specific use case:

-markdown

 ## Customizing Excel Parameters

 The LaneMap Visualizer script is designed to work with Excel files containing lane data.
 To customize the script for your specific use case, follow these steps:

 1. Open the `lane_map.py` file in a text editor.

 2. Locate the `LaneMap` class's constructor (`__init__` method).
 In this method, you'll find code that loads data from the Excel file:

 ```python
 self.wb = openpyxl.load_workbook(filename='test_data4.xlsx')